Kabuli dialect

-The Kabuli dialect is an eastern Persian dialect spoken in capital of Afghanistan, Kabul, and its surroundings.
-Because Kabul was for a long time under the rule of dynasties in both Iran (the Safavids) and India (the Mughals), whom chose Persian as their official language, the Kabuli dialect has enjoyed great prominence as a dialect that has been widely spoken for many centuries.
+The Kabuli dialect is an eastern Persian dialect spoken in Kabul, Afghanistan, and its surroundings.

+As Kabul was for a long time under the rule of dynasties in both Iran (under the Safavids) and India (under the Mughals), who chose Persian as their official language, the Kabuli dialect has enjoyed prominence as a dialect that has been widely spoken for many centuries.